2.2.4 Interim care provisions & disputed care arrangements

 - The second percentage is the amount of care the person actually has of the child.
 This percentage of care will apply after the interim period has ended.

-There are a range of circumstances where a child support assessment may continue to be based on a care arrangement during an interim period, such as situations where contact has been prevented by one party, or where a child has not been returned after a contact visit, or where the child chooses to live with the other carer.
+There are a range of circumstances where a child support assessment may be based on a care arrangement during an interim period, such as situations where contact has been prevented by one party, or where a child has not been returned after a contact visit, or where the child chooses to live with the other carer.
+An interim period may apply where it is the first care percentage determination at the start of a child support assessment or in relation to a new relevant dependent child on an assessment.
+An interim period may also apply where there is a subsequent care percentage determination after a care change and the care change occurs on or after 29 March 2024.

 Note: An interim period does not apply in cases where the child is taken by state or territory welfare authorities, as removal by the state under relevant child protection legislation has legal authority.
 For child support purposes, a care arrangement ceases to apply when the child has been removed by state or territory child welfare authorities.